 "But when you pray, go into your room and shut the door and pray to your Father who is in secret; and your Father who sees in secret will reward you.
 And in praying do not heap up empty phrases as the Gentiles do; for they think that they will be heard for their many words.
 Do not be like them, for your Father knows what you need before you ask him."

-Matthew 5:6-8
+Matthew 6:6-8

-If you can heal this relationship, and remove the obstacles that interfere with your faith, you can then allow God’s love to touch and heal you.
-This in turn will make it easier for you to like yourself, and then love yourself.
+If you can heal this relationship and remove the obstacles that interfere with your faith, you can then allow

 I don't view what I do as religious; rather I am a relationship specialist.
-As a psychotherapist I know how to help others heal their wounds and heal relationships.
-I have a strong faith in God, and believe that he can be a very healing presence.
-Using my skills coupled with my beliefs I try to help others reconcile their differences with God.
-From there its up to you.
-I am not affiliated with any religion, and as I said earlier only view it as the language you decide to speak, you can decide to go back to your original religion, or try a new one, or not use one at all.
-My job is only to reconcile the relationship if that’s what you feel you need; once the relationship is healed the rest is up to you and God, as you understand him to be.
+As a psychotherapist, I help others heal their wounds and relationships.
+Having a strong faith in G-d, I believe that he can be a very healing presence.
+Using my skills coupled with my beliefs I try to help others reconcile their differences with G-d.
+From there it's up to you.
+I am not affiliated with any religion, and as I said, I only view it as the language you

 "Prayer is not an old woman's idle amusement.
 Properly understood and applied, it is the most potent instrument of action."